 Thanksgiving Read Alouds- Books About Immigrants

-How Many Days to America-This is an immigrant story about a family fleeing to America.
+How Many Days to America-This is an immigrant story about a group of refugees fleeing to America.
 It tells about the difficulty of their journey.
-They arrive on Thanksgiving day. (story elements, making inferences)
+Finally, they arrive on Thanksgiving day. (story elements, making inferences)

-Balloons over Broadway: The True Story of the Puppeteer of Macy’s Parade -Tells the story of Tony Sarg, the puppeteer who began designing the oversized balloons for the Macy’s day Parade.
-This story emphasizes the contributions of immigrants to the parade. (story elements, sequencing)
+Balloons over Broadway: The True Story of the Puppeteer of Macy’s Parade -Tells the story of Tony Sarg, the puppeteer who began designing the oversized balloons for the Macy’s Day Parade.
+In addition, this story emphasizes the contributions of immigrants to the parade. (story elements, sequencing)

-Pilgrims of Plymouth-This books tells what life was like for Pilgrim children.
+Pilgrims of Plymouth-This book tells what life was like for Pilgrim children.
 It uses reenactment photographs to illustrate the information. (point of view, compare and contrast)

 Tapenum’s Day: A Wampanoag Indian Boy In Pilgrim Times– Learn about the everyday life of a Wampanoag child. (point of view, compare and contrast)